 in his work and his paintings tend to sell for

-All of the paintings in my collection are painted on boards, but I have seen images of large paintings on canvas by Ledoux.
-Two of them were marine scenes.
+All of the paintings in my collection are painted on boards except for one large painting on canvas.
+Two other large paintings on canvas I have seen were marine scenes.

 Cyril Ledoux, 8" x 10", oil (Buffalo Society of